 How we helped Joe and Sue, Their Family, and Their Company

 Joe cut his teeth at a large local construction firm.
 He learned his trade from the ground up.
 The decision to strike out on his own and start his business was a scary one.
 Joe was nervous.
-His wife Sue was really nervous, but she trusted him.
+His wife, Sue, was really nervous, but she trusted him.
 They put it all on the line.
 Joe had his doubts, but he knew this was something they had to do.
 They landed their first job, then their second, then their third.
 Cash flow was tight.
 Bidding jobs low enough to get them while still maintaining enough margin to pay the bills and grow is tough!
-Finding employees that want to work hard and show up every day is even tougher!
+Finding employees who want to work hard and show up every day is even tougher!
 Joe hustled.
-He took some lumps when people stiffed him on jobs he completed but he made it through.
+He took some lumps when people stiffed him on jobs he completed, but he made it through.
 Today, the company is growing and it is profitable.
 Joe and Sue have a business they are proud of.
 But Joe has been around long enough to know about the boom and bust cycles in construction.
 Over the course of his career, it seems like they are either crazy busy or stressed because they have no backlog.
 And Joe has a bunch of advisors: a CPA to do the taxes, an attorney for business contracts, a banker, a financial advisor, and an insurance agent or three.
-Between the health insurance rate increases and the workers comp hassles, he wishes desperately he could be out of the insurance business!
+Between the health insurance rate increases and the workers' comp hassles, he wishes desperately he could be out of the insurance business!
 And none of these advisors really talk to one another, so it’s all on Joe to coordinate.
 And it’s a lot.

 In their business, we:

-- Identified key employees, learned what those employees value, and built customized retention plans with competitive current pay and incentives to stay and perform long term, with non-competition agreements to protect the business.
+- Identified key employees, learned what those employees value, and built customized retention plans with competitive current pay and incentives to stay and perform long term, with non-competition agreements to protect the business

-- Created accessible investment reserves, managed for growth, to provide a backstop to the booms and busts in construction, and to bolster bonding capacity.
+- Created accessible investment reserves, managed for growth, to provide a backstop to the booms and busts in construction and to bolster bonding capacity

-- Developed a plan for college education and a solid retirement roadmap for Joe and Sue.
+- Developed a plan for college education and a solid retirement roadmap for Joe and Sue

-- Identified a cash reserve and developed a sound investment strategy that will help Joe and Sue’s wealth build over time.
+- Identified a cash reserve and developed a sound investment strategy that will help Joe and Sue’s wealth build over time

-- Opened lines of communication with Joe and Sue’s advisors, fostering a team approach, working together for Joe and Sue’s best interests.
+- Opened lines of communication with Joe and Sue’s advisors, fostering a team approach, working together for Joe and Sue’s best interests

-- Coordinated with their insurance professionals to make sure their assets are protected.
+- Coordinated with their insurance professionals to make sure their assets are protected

-- Continually monitor and update Joe and Sue’s plan as their lives change, and as the market and external environment changes.
+- Continually monitor and update Joe and Sue’s plan as their lives change and as the market and external environment changes

 Actual performance and results will vary.
 These case studies do not constitute a recommendation as to the suitability of any investment for any person or persons having circumstances similar to those portrayed, and a financial advisor should be consulted regarding your specific situation.